Prag8855/aab/content/guides/renew-german-freelance-visa.md

 - If you are a *[[Freiberufler]]*, you need a *[[Netto-Gewinnermittlung]]*.
 You can prepare it yourself, but it must be verified and stamped by a tax advisor.[^3]
 - If you are a *[[Gewerbetreibender]]*, you need a *[[Prüfungsbericht]]*.
 It must be verified and stamped by a tax advisor.

+If you don't have a tax advisor, get those documents from [Tax Germany](/out/taxgermany).

 If your finances are organised, you can get these documents in a few days.
 If they are not organised, it can take a few weeks.

-It's hard to find a tax advisor.
-If you don't have one, start looking 2 to 5 months before your freelance visa expires.
-You can find a tax advisor in another city.

 **[English-speaking tax advisors in Berlin ➞](/guides/english-speaking-steuerberater-berlin)**